-Certified Experts in Medical Air and Ground Transportation
+Certified Experts in Medical Air Transport and Ground Transportation

-The medical transportation process is difficult enough.
+The medical air transport process is difficult enough.
 Patients don’t need incompetent or unsafe practices making them feel worse.
-Angel MedFlight is commited to serving our patients with dignity, safety, and the best in care.
+Angel MedFlight is committed to serving our patients with dignity, safety, and the best in care.
 That takes attracting driven and talented employees who come to us with a wide range of specialties and capabilities, and are required to continue that learning effort throughout their career.

 MEDICAL STAFF Who are experienced critical care nurses, paramedics, and case managers